 4. Use Privacy Settings

-Individuals should use privacy settings on social media platforms to limit the amount of personal information that is available to the public.
+Individuals should use privacy settings on social media platforms to limit the amount of personal information available to the public.
 Attackers can use information obtained through social media to create more convincing pretexts.

 5. Limit Sensitive Information